 An endorsement refers to a specific area that a teacher is qualified to teach.
 Teachers who are initially certified in one area, such as biology or history, can obtain additional endorsements through the SD Department of Education (SD DOE).
-The preparation and assessments needed vary, and students should refer to the SD DOE Endorsement List for information on obtaining specific endorsements.
+The preparation and assessments needed vary, and students should refer to the Endorsement Search page for information on obtaining specific endorsements.

-Graduate Degree Programs of Study
+Graduate Degree Programs of Study: Master of Science in Education